Welcome from the Incoming Chair

-Dr. Pamela Ruegg is coming back to Michigan after a long and productive absence.
+Dr. Pamela Ruegg is back in Michigan after a long and productive absence.
 The new chair of the Department of Animal Science at Michigan State University shares some thoughts and plans for 2018 and beyond.

 A few years ago, the MSU Alumni Association posted a classic photo (see below) of the MSU Dairy Club and challenged viewers to guess the year that it was taken.
 Brian Troyer, a former classmate in the MSU Dairy Science Department (this was before the merger) won the prize for identifying the year (1979).
 Amazingly, I can remember with clarity the chaos of posing for that photo with a calf, cow and cat (in case you are wondering, I am in the middle holding the cat).
 The time since that photo was taken has flown and based on my career plans at the time it would have been impossible for me to believe that I would return to MSU in 2018 as the leader of the Department of Animal Science.
 But indeed I have, and I am very glad to take over the reins of the department from the capable hands of Janice Swanson.
 While I have enjoyed working the last 19 years in extension and research in the Dairy Science Department at the University of Wisconsin, Madison I am thrilled to be back home and am looking forward to reconnecting with my friends in the Animal Science community in Michigan.